GameplayJDK/simple.fx/README.md

 ```

+Notice that it's possible to use bindings and other JavaFx features on the `main` property of `BaseController` since v1.1.

 ### Some more details please!

 Ok, so there is some hidden magic with the name of the fxml file.